-Veteran Peach is highly productive.
-The fruit is medium in size and has a skin color that is golden with a slight red blush.
+Veteran Peach is highly productive with medium sized fruits that have a golden skin with a red blush.
 The peach is freestone and firm, juicy, and somewhat coarse in texture.
 Grows very well in the Northwest United States.

 Help your bare roots grow with the Transplanting Bundle found here.

 Site and Soil: Peaches and Nectarines like full to 1/2 day sun and well-drained soil.

 Size at Maturity: 10-12 ft. in height.